Azure/azure-sdk-for-python/sdk/translator/azure-ai-translation-document/README.md

 - Generate [SAS tokens][sas_token] to your containers (or files) with the appropriate [permissions][sas_token_permissions]

-### DocumentTranslationClient
+### DocumentTranslatorClient

-Interaction with the Document Translation client library begins with an instance of the `DocumentTranslationClient`.
+Interaction with the Document Translation client library begins with an instance of the `DocumentTranslatorClient`.
 The client provides operations for:

  - Creating a translation job to translate documents in your source container(s) and write results to you target container(s).